-In 2016, the Department implemented the first year of a three year Voluntary Public Access & Habitat Incentive Program (VPA-HIP) grant from the National Resource Conservation Service.
-The VPA-HIP grant benefits the Access Yes program by providing funding for hiring additional contract personnel, leasing of vehicles, signing supplies, commercial printing, program advertising, and easement payments.
-The Department hired five contract personnel for a six-month period (mid-May through mid-November).
-Access technician's signed 1.67 million acres on HMAs, 468,604 acres of WIHAs, 178 lake acres of WIFAs, and 58 stream miles of WIFAs.
-As the access technicians transitioned from signing access areas in the summer to assisting sportsmen in the fall.
-They contacted 2,438 sportsmen and 204 landowners throughout the fall hunting season.
-These contacts with sportsmen and landowners enhanced the Department's relationship with sportsmen and landowners, all while highlighting the Access Yes Program.
+In 2019, the Department completed the three-year Voluntary Public Access & Habitat Incentive Program (VPA-HIP) grant from the National Resource Conservation Service.
+The VPA-HIP grant benefited the Access Yes Program by providing funding for hiring additional contract personnel, leasing of vehicles, signing supplies, commercial printing, program advertising, and easement payments.
+The Department hired five contract personnel positions for a six-month period (mid-May through mid-November).
 The VPA-HIP grant provided funding for advertising and marketing of the Access Yes Program.
-The marketing and advertising efforts were focused on getting the Department's message out to constituents about the "rebranding" of the Access Yes Program.
-These funds assisted with placement of billboards along major interstate corridors promoting the Access Yes Program, purchasing a portable display for use at fairs and other local events, purchasing hunting license holders promoting Access Yes which are provided to sportsmen, and placing ads in local newspapers thanking participating landowners.
+The marketing and advertising efforts were focused on delivering the Department's message to constituents about the "rebranding" of the Access Yes Program.
+These funds assisted with purchasing magazine ads and promotional products including sticky calendars, vests, and hats.
+Social media and local newspapers ads were used to thank participating landowners.
+After exhausting all funds received by the VPA-HIP Grant over the last three years and seeing the benefits it provided, the Access Yes Program applied for the grant again in 2020.